ZeroGDesign/UserMods/Mercury_One/djsplice/SCS/README.md

 ![Much SCS](./img/SCS.png)

 ## Release History
+* 12/04/22 - Improved fan bracket airflow, and eliminated the need for the extension.
+Made shorter duct and increased inner cavity for improved airflow.
+Added a 'press-fit' Z for some flair.
-7/11/22 - Updated fan bracket and shroud to cover more of the fans output.
+* 7/11/22 - Updated fan bracket and shroud to cover more of the fans output.
 Increase overall fan bracket thickness improving mounting stability.
 Thanks to dansxmods#0246 (ZeroG Discord Server) for the suggestion!
-5/26/22 - Initial Release
+* 5/26/22 - Initial Release

 ## What's SCS?
 This is a system that's meant to cool top layer 3D printed extrusions quickly, helping you up the brrrr with better quality prints.